ksu-cs-textbooks/cs-zero/content/x-cis115-labs/9-nested-conditionals/05-worked-example/_index.md

 Here, we start by checking if player 1's number is smaller than both player 2's and player 3's.
 If so, then player 1 is the winner.
 If not, we do the same for player 2's number.
 If neither player 1 nor player 2 has the smallest number, then we can assume that player 3 is the winner without even checking.

-As it turns out, we would end up using the exact same code in the situation where all number are odd, so for now we can just copy and paste that set of conditional statements there as well:
+As it turns out, we would end up using the exact same code in the situation where all numbers are odd, so for now we can just copy and paste that set of conditional statements there as well:

 ```python
 def main():